MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gen1-admin-switch.md

 ## Symptoms

-When the Dataflow Gen1 admin switch is disabled, users are not able to use Dataflow Gen2.
+When the Dataflow Gen1 admin switch is disabled, users aren't able to use Dataflow Gen2.
 When the user tries to create a Dataflow Gen2, the user gets the following error message: Request failed with 401(Unauthorized): Unauthorized.

 ## Solutions and workarounds